phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

    geen problemen waren gedetecteerd, en 2 geeft aan dat de doelwit met succes werd gescand en problemen waren gedetecteerd).
 Een waarde van 1 instrueert de functie om de resultaten als mensen leesbare tekst.
-Een waarde van 2 beide instrueert de functie om de resultaten als mensen leesbare tekst and to export the results to a global variable.
-This variable is optional, defaulting to 0.
+Een waarde van 2 beide instrueert de functie om de resultaten als mensen leesbare tekst en om de resultaten te exporteren een globale variabele.
+Deze variabele is optioneel, en is 0 door standaard.
  - $output_flatness is an integer, indicating whether to allow results to be returned as an array or not.
 Normally, if the scan target contained multiple items (such as if a directory or array) the results will be returned in an